KoushikShahit04/RED-AVATAR/README.md

 1. Connect the network using CLient SDK <https://github.com/IBM/blockchain-network-on-kubernetes#7-connect-the-network-using-client-sdk>.
 1. Deploy the chaincode onto the blockchain network.

+### 6. Run the chaincode on fabric network

-** Due to blockchain service not aviable for Hackathon, We used **IBM Blockchian VS code extention** for ours demo
+Due to blockchain service not available to lite accounts, We used **IBM Blockchain VS code extension** to setup fabric environment in local machine for the demo.

-1. vvvvv
-1. vvvvv
-1. vvvv
+1. Download the extension for [VS Code](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform).
+1. Restart the VS Code.
+1. The extension prerequisites page should open and make sure you have everything required.
+1. Follow the instructions [here](https://cloud.ibm.com/docs/blockchain?topic=blockchain-develop-vscode#develop-vscode-install) for any issues.
+1. Once the extension's prerequisites are successfully installed and activated, open the new extension view from left pane.
+1. Extension should automatically show the 1 Org Local Fabric environment under FABRIC ENVIRONMENTS.
+1. Click on the network to start it up.
+1. Create a new smart contract with instructions [here](https://cloud.ibm.com/docs/blockchain?topic=blockchain-develop-vscode#develop-vscode-creating-a-project).

 ## Live demo